Rheinisches Braunkohlerevier: The coalfield between the world wars

 Until the beginning of the 20th century, lignite was of little importance for Germany's energy and fuel supply.
 It was mainly the higher-quality hard coal that was used.
 After the First World War, the German Empire had to cede numerous areas and lost around 40% of its best hard coal deposits.
 The remaining coalfields also had to pay considerable reparations.
 As a result, lignite became an indispensable energy factor in all branches of industry.
-Whereas before 1919 the share of lignite in electricity generation had played no role at all due to its low calorific value, poor transportability and lack of heating and transmission technology, the coal shortage associated with the territorial cessions and the autarky efforts in the Weimar Republic forced an increase to a share of almost 60% of energy production.g.
+Whereas before 1919 the share of lignite in electricity generation had played no role at all due to its low calorific value, poor transportability and lack of heating and transmission technology, the coal shortage associated with the territorial cessions and the autarky efforts in the Weimar Republic forced an increase to a share of almost 60% of energy production.

 This led to a huge increase in output in all German lignite regions.
 On this basis, Germany became the world's largest producer and at the same time the largest consumer of lignite in the 1920s..
-Until 1945, the statistical classification distinguished the Central German Mining District, the Eastern Elbe Mining District and the Rhenish Mining District as the largest lignite mining areas..
+Until 1945, the statistical classification distinguished the Central German Mining District, the Eastern Elbe Mining District and the Rhenish Mining District as the largest lignite mining areas.
 Before the Second World War, the Central German coalfield supplied about two-fifths of all German lignite, and the East German and Rhenish coalfields each supplied about one-fourth..

 Coal production in the Rhenish lignite mining area had already reached 17.4 million tons by 1918, returning to the level of 1913.
-At the beginning of the 1920s, due to efforts to achieve self-sufficiency and intensive mechanization, open pit mining had already become profitable with a ratio of overburden (= overburden) to lignite of 4:1..
+At the beginning of the 1920s, due to efforts to achieve self-sufficiency and intensive mechanization, open pit mining had already become profitable with a ratio of overburden (= overburden) to lignite of 4:1.
 This enabled annual production to climb to 48.0 million tons by 1929.
 In the course of the world economic crisis, lignite production briefly fell to 39.2 million tons.
 Between 1933 and 1943, it rose steadily to 68.6 million tons.
 The focus of production shifted to the northern mining district.
 The first mines in the southern district closed as early as 1931 (Maria Glück) and 1933 (Roddergrube).

 In 1920, Hugo Stinnes took over the shares of Roddergrube.
 This led to RWE's dominant position in lignite mining.
 In 1932, after the takeover of what was later to become Rheinbraun, the Group companies accounted for about 60% of the workforce totaling 12,404 workers and 70% of the 645 briquette presses in the Ville area.

 The biggest increase in production was due to the increase in electricity generation.
 Whereas in 1914 the two power plants at the Ville site together produced 38 MW, in 1932 the Goldenberg plant produced 500 MW, Fortuna 174 MW and Frimmersdorf 90 MW.
 The briquette factories generated a further 11 MW of surplus energy.

 The chemical industry developed rapidly.
 In 1927, Degussa's sodium, chlorine and chlorinated lime plant was built in Knapsack.
 The Martinswerk in Bergheim produced aluminum oxide and alumina hydrate.